 - every employee feels empowered and is recognized for making safe decisions.

 - employees feel encouraged to report safety hazards

 - Everyone, including most junior employees, would not hesitate to take action in response to a safety concern without fear of disciplinary action or reprisal.

 - people work safely regardless of whether or not someone is watching

 - the organization is continually learning from its own and others’ experiences

-Leadership is obviously key, because if the attitudes of senior management are not backed up with the appropriate actions, lives could be at risk.
+Leadership is obviously key because if the attitudes of senior management are not backed up with the appropriate actions, lives could be at risk.

 To learn more about how you can keep your employees safe, take a closer look at some of Katch Kan’s products.
 In particular the Rig Safety System.
-With it in place on drilling rigs, slips and falls are reduced, hands are protected and our Kelly Kan ensures fluids don’t spray on your employees.
+With this in place on drilling rigs, slips and falls are reduced, hands are protected and our Kelly Kan ensures fluids don’t spray on your employees.